PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 ---------------------

-Find the Sequence, Translation, and Other Known Attributes of a Gene
+Find the Sequence, Protein Translation, and Other Known Attributes of a Gene
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The many attributes of a feature are displayed on the :doc:`/user_guides/organisms_gene/overview`.